 - > Children are not permitted to leave the school grounds to purchase food. - > Only children making purchases should be at the tuckshop. - > Children are not encouraged to buy food for others.

-The tuckshop menu can be accessed via:
+The tuckshop menu can be accessed via the Moorooka State School website. https://moorookass.eq.edu.au/facilities/tuckshop

-https://moorookass.eq.edu.au/Facilities/Tuckshop/Pages/Tuckshop.aspx

 There are two easy ways to order from the tuckshop: